 New investment assets that are only partly used for business purposes could be eligible for the deduction.
-The deduction would need to be apportioned to the extent the asset is used for business purposes.
+The deduction needs to be apportioned to the extent the asset is used for business purposes.
 If there is a change in use of an asset that received the deduction, then there could be recovery income.

-Example 5: Mixed-use assets
+Example 6: Mixed-use assets

-Ella purchases a car for use near the end of the 2025-26 income year.
+Libby purchases a car for use during the 2025-26 income year.
 She determines that over the next 90 days that half the milage can be attributed to her taxi business and half the milage can be attributed to personal use.
 Only half of the expenses associated with running the car would be deductible expenses.
-Ella intends to use the car in a similar way for the next several years.
-Ella would like to take the Investment Boost deduction.
+Libby intends to use the car in a similar way for the next several years.
+Libby would like to take the Investment Boost deduction.
 She considers that the apportionment used for expenses in the first 90 days is a reasonable basis for apportioning the Investment Boost deduction.
-She reduces the cost base of the car by 20% and claims half as an Investment Boost deduction.
+She reduces the cost base of the car by 20% and claims half of the 20% amount as an Investment Boost deduction.